cherti/mailexporter/README.md

 ## Configuration

-By defaut, mailexporter reads `/etc/prometheus/mailexporter.conf` as its configfile.
+By defaut, mailexporter reads `/etc/mailexporter.conf` as its configfile.
 This can be changed via the command line flag `-config-file`.
 The Mailexporter doesn't support TLS and auth natively.
 This is left to tools intended for that.
 Nevertheless you are encouraged to use it with TLS and auth, e.g. by binding to `-web.listen-address=127.0.0.1:8083` in combination with an HTTP-reverseproxy capable of doing so (for example nginx, Apache or [AuthGuard](https://github.com/cherti/authguard)).

-Also, by default, it uses HTTP basic auth on the metrics-endpoint as well as TLS.
-If desired, both can be disabled by using the `-auth=false` or the `-tls=false` commandline flags respectively.

 The address mailexporter should listen on is specified by the commandline-flag `-web.listen-address` in the format `<address>:<port>`.
-Furthermore you can adjust the HTTP endpoint for metrics by setting the `web.metrics-endpoint`-flag, which defaults to `/metrics`.
+Furthermore you can adjust the HTTP endpoint for metrics by setting the `web.telemetry-path`-flag, which defaults to `/metrics`.

 Further configuration is done via the configuration file.
-See `mailexporter.conf` for further info.
+See `mailexporter.conf` or `man mailexporter.conf` for further info.

 ### mailexporter.conf

 The configuration is done in [YAML](www.yaml.org).

-For detailed info see `mailexporter.conf` as the provided example configuration.
+For detailed info see `mailexporter.conf` as the provided example configuration or `man mailexporter.conf`, if the manpage is installed on your system.

-By default, mailexporter looks for a configuration file ./mailexporter.conf.
+By default, mailexporter looks for a configuration file `/etc/mailexporter.conf`.
 This can be changed via `-config-file=/path/to/file` as cli-flag.

 ## License